How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 Work Inventory Spreadsheet

-This is your Day 1 output turned into a structured document.
-Every task you own, organized by frequency (daily, weekly, monthly, quarterly), with time estimates for each.
-The spreadsheet becomes the input for every other tool in the system.
+Turn your Day 1 output into a structured document.
+Capture every task you own, organize it by frequency (daily, weekly, monthly, quarterly), and add time estimates for each so the spreadsheet becomes the input for every other tool in the system.

-It also serves as your ongoing reference.
-As new tasks appear or existing tasks change, you update the inventory.
-It’s a living document, not a one-time exercise.
+Use it as your ongoing reference.
+Update the inventory as new tasks appear or existing tasks change so it stays a living document, not a one-time exercise.

 Delegation Readiness Matrix